 “At my University, there are different programs wherein junior STEM students from diverse cultural backgrounds are mentored by seniors for their professional development (e.g. WiSTEMM program, JBB programs at KU).
 As mentors, we encourage them to take up leadership positions, conduct small career-related projects, participate in seminars/conferences, build up their resume and brand their skills.
 We also have outreach events (e.g. Kansas DNA Day program) wherein we visit high school students and create awareness about STEM fields by incorporating some real-life applications into their regular classroom science courses,” shares De.

-Besides, there are also various initiatives taken by the scientific communities here (such as the Genetic Society of America), which provides mentoring and networking opportunities to researchers and educators.
+Besides, there are also various initiatives taken by the scientific communities here (such as the Genetics Society of America), which provides mentoring and networking opportunities to researchers and educators.
 These initiatives do motivate students to choose or continue in STEM fields and also helps reduce the gap.

 The Bias In Recruiting Women